 If you are maintaining the SYSLOG as an FGG, you can control the amount of storage space occupied by the SYSLOG by permitting a maximum of n file generations for the FGG (number parameter of the KDCSLOG tool) and by activating automatic size monitoring.
-See also section "Automatic size monitoring" on page 65.
+See also section "Automatic size monitoring".